 I have to say, those mid-morning flights were a major SUCCESS!
 But honestly, even if you can’t time the flight to your baby’s exact schedule, you will be fine if you just plan ahead.
 My biggest scheduling tip: make sure you feed your baby before you get to the airport if it will be close to feeding time.
 You don’t want to go through the entire check-in process with a hungry baby!

 What to actually pack when traveling with an infant:

 The first time I traveled with Ryser, I overpacked way too much!
 I didn’t know what I needed, so I just brought everything! (not the best strategy haha).
 Now, after flying so many times I have a solid packing list of what Ryser and I actually need:

 - Two bottles – you can rewash and reuse.
 We have been loving the Natural Baby Bottles from Philips Avent

-- Mix n Match clothes – I didn’t bring an outfit for every day because I knew we would be staying in and he would just be wearing his pajamas.
+- Mix and Match clothes – I didn’t bring an outfit for every day because I knew we would be staying in and he would just be wearing his pajamas.
 I brought a lot of footies because they could be PJs or an outfit.
 If I was going to be gone for 10 days, I brought 5-6 outfits.
 I have been loving the rompers from Modern Burlap!
 Here is a solid color option and a printed option.

 - Inflatable bathtub floatie

 - Tons of pacifiers – Trust me, you will lose them.
 Pretty sure the last time we traveled I packed 10 and came home with 4!
 And, don’t forget a paci clip!